-□ School will ensure that this policy is adhered to throughout provision including extended services and school trips.
+School will ensure that this policy is adhered to throughout provision including extended services school trips and in the wider community.

-All new members of staff will be given a copy of the school's Child Protection and Safeguarding Policy as part of their induction into Steam Mills Primary School.
+All new members of staff will be given a copy of the school's Child Protection and Safeguarding Policy, Behaviour Policy, Code of Conduct, safeguarding response to children who go missing from education and information on the role of the DSL/DDSL as part of their induction into Steam Mills Primary School.